polyball/polyball/README.md

         cd polyball/
         npm install --production

+3. [WINDOWS ONLY] Replace the polyball module symlink for browserify with a windows symlink

+   Start `cmd`, probably as an administrator.
+Navigate to the polyball project directory and run:

+        cd node_modules
+        mklink /D .\polyball ..\polyball

+   and confirm the symlink file replacement if prompted.
+Now avoid pushing that new symlink to the repo:

+       cd ..     # now in project root directory git update-index --skip-worktree node_modules/polyball

-To automatically watch all client source files and build them on change,  run
+4. To automatically watch all client source files and build them on change,  run

         gulp watch-js

    from the project root.
-The process will persist and report builds and changes.
+The gulp process will persist and report builds and changes.